bcgov/startup-sample-project-aws-containers/README.md

 - Tail logs from local development containers:
 `docker-compose -f docker-compose.dev.yml logs -f`

-### Other Useful Commands
+- Opens a session in the containers (inside the main container)

-- `docker exec -it $(PROJECT)-client sh`
+`docker exec -it $(PROJECT)-client sh`
-- `docker exec -it $(PROJECT)-server sh`
+`docker exec -it $(PROJECT)-server sh`
-- `docker exec -it $(PROJECT)-mongodb bash`
+`docker exec -it $(PROJECT)-mongodb bash`

+- Runs scripts in the server container
-- `docker exec -it $(PROJECT)-server npm run db:seed`
+`docker exec -it $(PROJECT)-server npm run db:seed`
-- `docker exec -it $(PROJECT)-server npm run db:migration`
+`docker exec -it $(PROJECT)-server npm run db:migration`
-- `docker exec -it $(PROJECT)-server npm test`
+`docker exec -it $(PROJECT)-server npm test`

 Note: The above commands will work when executed from the container defined in _./devcontainer_ If you open the  ./.devcontainer/DockerFile you will see that at the end of the file, these variables are set as the container env variables

-## AWS Credentials
+## Deploy on the Cloud

+### Deployment overview
+The deployment of the sample containers app to the cloud uses several steps.
+- Execute a Pull Request to the GitHub repositoy
+- The PR triggers several GitHub Action workflows in `.github/workflows`.
+They are used to build, test, and deploy the application.
+The diagram below illustrates the workflow architecture.

+![alt text](docs/images/workflows.png "GitHub Action workflows")

+- The Actions will deploy the infraestructure for the app by invoking Terraform scripts.
+They are defined in the terraform module linked below and instantiated using Terragrunt (config is in the `./terraform/terragrunt.hcl` file).

+[startup-sample-project-terraform-modules](https://github.com/bcgov/startup-sample-project-terraform-modules)

+- Properly speaking, the Terraform scripts will  will create an infraestructure plan in the Terraform Cloud, and a second script will apply the plan and deploy the planned infraestructure in AWS Cloud.

+In the deployment, the terraform script will create in the AWS Cloud an Elastic Container Registry (ECR) repository in the sandbox service account and authorize read access from other AWS service accounts.
+This is useful for deploying to ECS.

+Inside this container, three containers are created that will host the client, server and DB components of the app.

+### Prerequisites for building in the AWS Cloud
-This code assumes that the Terraform Cloud workspaces are pre-populated wth AWS credential environment variables.
-The workspaces and credentials are automatically created as part of the project provisioning.
-These credentials are used for creating all resources with terraform.
+This code assumes that you have credentials that allow access to the AWS cloud.
+These credentials will be used by the Terraform scripts to create the infraestructure in AWS.
+The credentials are created as part of the project set creation by the CPT team.

-Additional service account iam users and credentials can be created upon request for performing limited actions like pushing to ECR from a CI/CD.
-This project uses one of those service accounts to push images to ECR in the sandbox account.

-When an additional service account is requested the following values will be provided:
+Once the project set is created, it will have one or more service accounts associated each of them with different credentials and roles.

+These credentials, necessary to access AWS Cloud, are send to Terraform cloud by the GitHub Actions.
+The values themselves are stored as GitHub _Secrets_

+The required Secrets are:
 - `AWS_ACCESS_KEY_ID` - credentials for you service account
 - `AWS_SECRET_ACCESS_KEY` - credentials for you service account
-- `AWS_ROLE_TO_ASSUME` - ARN of the role to assume with your credentials
+- `AWS_ROLE_TO_ASSUME` - ARN of the role to assume with your credentials.
+Follows the pattern arn:aws:iam::############:role/PBMMOps-BCGOV_sandbox_Project_Role_ecr_read_write where ############ is your AWS account number.

-## AWS Elastic Container Registry (ECR)

-This project creates an ECR repository in the sandbox account and authorizes read access from other AWS accounts.
-This is useful for deploying to ECS.

-The GitHub secret `AWS_ACCOUNTS_ECR_READ_ACCESS` is used by the ECR terraform module to authorize the read access from the other AWS accounts.
+- `AWS_ACCOUNTS_ECR_READ_ACCESS` - is used to authorize the read access to the ECS from the other AWS accounts (dev, test, prod).
+It is an array where the individual elemens take the format  follows the format arn:aws:iam::############:root where ############ is your AWS account number.
+For exmple

-The following GitHub secret value would allow the dev, test, and prod accounts to read from ECS in the sandbox account:

-`AWS_ACCOUNTS_ECR_READ_ACCESS='["arn:aws:iam::DEV_ACCOUNT_NUMBER:root", "arn:aws:iam::TEST_ACCOUNT_NUMBER:root", "arn:aws:iam::PROD_ACCOUNT_NUMBER:root"]'`
+    AWS_ACCOUNTS_ECR_READ_ACCESS='["arn:aws:iam::DEV_ACCOUNT_NUMBER:root", "arn:aws:iam::TEST_ACCOUNT_NUMBER:root", "arn:aws:iam::PROD_ACCOUNT_NUMBER:root"]'

 A more target approach is possible, it is not necessary to authorize entire accounts.

-## GitHub Actions (CI/CD)

-### Required Secrets

-- `AWS_ACCESS_KEY_ID` - credentials for you service account
-- `AWS_SECRET_ACCESS_KEY` - credentials for you service account
-- `AWS_ROLE_TO_ASSUME` - ARN of the role to assume with your credentials
-- `AWS_ACCOUNTS_ECR_READ_ACCESS` - list of aws principals to grant read access
-- `AWS_ECR_URI` - ECR repository URI
+- `AWS_ECR_URI` - ECR repository URI.
+Follows the format ############.dkr.ecr.ca-central-1.amazonaws.com/ssp where ############ is your AWS account number.
 - `AWS_REGION` - should be `ca-central-1`
 - `TFC_TEAM_TOKEN` - Terraform Cloud team token with access to Terraform workspaces used to deploy the app and infrastructure to AWS.

-### Workflows

-GitHub Action workflows in `.github/workflows` are used to build, test, and deploy the application.
-The diagram below illustrates the workflow architecture.

-![alt text](docs/images/workflows.png "GitHub Action workflows")

-## Cloud Deployment

-Terraform and Terragrunt are used to deploy the application to AWS.

-### Terraform App Module

-The infrastructure for the app is defined in the terraform module linked below and instantiated using Terragrunt (config is in the `terraform/` folder).

-[startup-sample-project-terraform-modules](https://github.com/bcgov/startup-sample-project-terraform-modules)

 ## License